Get to Know Research Services

 Jeff Moeller, PE

-Jeff Moeller serves as a Research Unit Leader at WRF and directs one of three research units at the Foundation.
+Jeff Moeller serves as the Director of Research Services at WRF and directs one of three research units at the Foundation.
 Jeff has over 25 years of experience leading research in the areas of wastewater treatment, stormwater, decentralized systems, and integrated water management.
 He has also served as the WRF Director of Water Technologies managing the LIFT program.
 Jeff has a BS in civil engineering from North Carolina State University and an MS in civil and environmental engineering from M.I.T.

 Areas of Expertise: Stormwater, Wastewater Treatment, Integrated Planning & Water Management, Nutrients, Innovation